Grants and Funding

 - Your income must fall below specified thresholds.

-- You must be studying full time in the courses listed in the following list.
+- You must be studying full time.

 - A Post Leaving Certificate (PLC) course – in this situation you will get a maintenance grant but not fees.